survivejs/react-book/manuscript/webpack_compared.md

 Dealing with JavaScript modules has always been a bit of a problem given the language actually doesn't have a concept of module till ES6.
 Ergo we are stuck with the 90s when it comes to browser environment.
 Various solutions, including [AMD](http://browserify.org/), have been proposed.

 In practice it can be useful just to use CommonJS, the Node.js format, and let tooling deal with the rest.
-The advantage is that you can often hook into NPM and avoid reinventing the wheel.
+The advantage is that you can often hook into npm and avoid reinventing the wheel.

 [Browserify](http://browserify.org/) solves this problem.
 It provides a way to bundle CommonJS modules together.
 You can hook it up with Gulp.
 In addition there are tons of smaller transformation tools that allow you to move beyond the basic usage (ie. [watchify](https://www.npmjs.com/package/watchify) provides a file watcher that creates bundles for you during development automatically).
 This will save some effort and no doubt is a good solution up to a point.